 Coverdell Fellowship for Returned Peace Corps Volunteers (RPCVs)

-More Coverdell Fellowship Benefits
+More Coverdall Fellowship Benefits

 • Professional Development: Fellows participate in professional development workshops offered by our department’s office of Career Development and External Relations.

 • Advancing the Third Goal: Fellows help organize social and educational events to raise awareness about Peace Corps across campus, and with Worcester’s RPCV community.
-Many Fellows serve as Course Assistants and/or provide guest lectures on their volunteer experiences for undergraduates considering a future in the Peace Corps through Clark’s Peace Corps Prep program
+Many Fellows serve as Course Assistants and/or provide guest lectures on their volunteer experiences for undergraduates considering a future in the Peace Corps through Clark’s Peace Corps Prep program.

 Children learn about sanitation at a handwashing station in Nepal.